Sprayer

 • Bogie axle

-The choice of axle type is based on various objectives:
+The choice of axle type is based on a number of objectives:

 • volume to be loaded